 Early Life

-Sara Treleaven Blakely was born on February 27, 1971, in Clearwater, Florida.
-She is the daughter of Ellen, an artist, and John Blakely, a trial attorney.
-Blakely's upbringing fostered a mindset that embraced failure as a learning opportunity.
-She attended Clearwater High School and later graduated from Florida State University with a degree in communications.
+Sara Blakely was born on February 27, 1971, in Clearwater, Florida.
+She is the daughter of Ellen (née Ford), an artist, and John Blakely, a personal injury lawyer.
+She graduated from Florida State University with a degree in communications.
+Before founding Spanx, she held various jobs, including a brief stint at Walt Disney World and a door-to-door sales position selling fax machines.
+These experiences, while seemingly unrelated, provided the foundation for her future success.

 Rise to Success